chriscareycode/nagiostv-react/README.md

 Flynn, the character from the game Doom.
 This is just a bit of added fun to bring some emotion to server monitoring.
 The more services are down, the more angry Flynn gets.

-Emoticons to show happiness the longer you have quiet time between issues
+Emoticons to show how many items up vs down, and happiness the longer you have quiet time between issues.

 Technology
 ------------